oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-032.png "HR App - Search employees")

-11. When you have completed this lab, you can drop the Database Vault realm and allow any user, with the approprite system privilege or object privileges, to query the `EMPLOYEESEARCH_PROD` objects.
+11. When you have completed this lab, you can drop the Database Vault realm and allow any user, with the approprite system privilege or object privileges, to query the `EMPLOYEESEARCH_PROD` objects again.

     ````
     <copy>./dv_drop_realm.sh</copy>